Teamerror-coders/Teamerror/README.md

 # Teamerror
-Working on a travel guide website that is made to get things done easily for those who which to plan a trip
+Working on a travel guide website that is made to get things done easily for those who wish to plan a trip